 | Best for | E-commerce, Shopify, DTC brands | Newsletters, services, non-e-commerce |

 Mailchimp was built as a general-purpose email newsletter and marketing tool.
-It works for anyone who has a list and wants to send emails — bloggers, service businesses, SaaS companies, nonprofits, local stores.
+It works for anyone who has a list and wants to send emails, bloggers, service businesses, SaaS companies, nonprofits, local stores.
 It added e-commerce features over time, but they’re grafted on rather than foundational.
 The Shopify integration in particular deteriorated significantly after Mailchimp and Shopify ended their native partnership in 2019, and while they’ve since reconnected via third-party bridges, the integration never fully recovered to its original depth.

 Knowing this distinction makes the choice straightforward for most people: if e-commerce revenue attribution is central to how you evaluate email marketing, Klaviyo.
 If it isn’t, Mailchimp is simpler, cheaper, and does what you need.

-Klaviyo vs Mailchimp Pricing
+Klaviyo vs Mailchimp pricing

 Mailchimp is cheaper at almost every list size.
 At 1,000 contacts, Mailchimp Essentials runs approximately $13/month while Klaviyo’s Email plan is $45/month.
 At 5,000 contacts, Mailchimp Standard is around $90/month vs. Klaviyo at $175/month.
-The gap is real and consistent — Klaviyo typically costs 2–2.5x more than Mailchimp at equivalent contact counts.
+The gap is real and consistent, Klaviyo typically costs 2–2.5x more than Mailchimp at equivalent contact counts.

 Klaviyo’s free plan supports up to 250 active contacts (500 emails/month).
 Paid plans start at $20/month for 251–500 contacts, scaling by contact tier.
 At 2,500 contacts it’s $100/month, at 5,000 contacts $175/month, at 10,000 contacts $350/month.
 The Email + SMS plan costs the same at the tier level, with SMS messages billed as additional credits.
 There are no annual discounts.
 See our full Klaviyo pricing breakdown for the complete contact tier table.

-Mailchimp’s free plan supports up to 500 contacts (1,000 emails/month) — a more generous free tier than Klaviyo’s.
+Mailchimp’s free plan supports up to 500 contacts (1,000 emails/month), a more generous free tier than Klaviyo’s.
 Paid plans include Essentials (from $13/month), Standard (from $20/month), and Premium (from $350/month).
 The Standard plan adds advanced automation, retargeting ads, and custom templates.
 Mailchimp also offers monthly send-based pricing on some plans, which can be cost-effective for large lists with infrequent sending schedules.

 The price premium becomes defensible when Klaviyo’s revenue attribution shows a clear return.
 If your abandoned cart flow generates $3,000/month and your post-purchase upsell flow generates another $1,500, the $130/month premium over Mailchimp at the same tier is trivially justified.
-The question is whether you’re actually using those features.
+The question is whether you’re using those features.
 Paying Klaviyo prices for a monthly newsletter is objectively bad economics.
 Paying Klaviyo prices for a Shopify store with 4 active revenue-driving flows is almost always worth it.

 Klaviyo vs Mailchimp for Shopify

 This is where Klaviyo wins most decisively.
-Klaviyo’s Shopify integration is native, real-time, and passes the full data set: order history, product browsed, cart contents, customer lifetime value, predictive next order date, and more.
+Klaviyo’s Shopify integration is native, live, and passes the full data set: order history, product browsed, cart contents, customer lifetime value, predictive next order date, and more.
 A flow in Klaviyo can trigger when someone views a specific product category three times without purchasing, or when a customer’s predicted lifetime value crosses a threshold.
 These triggers don’t exist in Mailchimp.

 For Shopify merchants specifically, Klaviyo is installed on a significant majority of stores doing meaningful revenue, and there’s a reason for that.
 The klaviyo shopify integration is the tightest available in the market.
 If your business is built on Shopify, Klaviyo is the default choice and the burden of proof is on any reason to use something else.

-Klaviyo vs Mailchimp Automation
+Klaviyo vs Mailchimp automation

 Klaviyo’s flow builder is substantially more powerful than Mailchimp’s automation builder.
 Klaviyo supports conditional splits, time delays, A/B tests within flows, multiple triggers per flow, profile-level data conditions, and predictive analytics triggers.
 A properly built Klaviyo flow can have 20+ steps with branching logic based on purchase behavior, engagement history, and predicted behavior simultaneously.